MohitPatel1/react-supabase-template/project/aiSummaryDescription.md

 > **"The most delightful way to experience who I am and what I build"**

 Every feature, interaction, and pixel must serve this mission.
-This is not just a portfolio—it's a living digital presence where visitors experience Balkrishna, not just view his work.
+This is not just a portfolio—it's a living digital presence where visitors experience Mohit, not just view his work.

 ---